-I had a link in my website one time that was advertising a private I in a foreign country.
-All of my traffic redirected to this advertisement which made it appear that I was promoting this company.
+I had a link on my website one time that was advertising a private I in a foreign country.
+All of my traffic redirected to this advertisement, which made it appear that I was promoting this company.
 The company was using my traffic to build their business without doing any work for the ad.

 The hacker may get access through your IP address or a plugin on your site.

 One way to prevent this type of scam is to protect your site with SSL (Secure Sockets Layer).
-SSL keeps your online communication encrypted between your browser and web server.
-My web hosting company Wealthy Affiliate offers free SSL for all websites.
+SSL keeps your online communication encrypted between your browser and the web server.
+My web hosting company, Wealthy Affiliate offers free SSL for all websites.

 It is just like it sounds.
 A hacker uses bait to lure you into giving them information.
 You access your website on your computer, right?
 Anyone who can get access to your computer can get access to all of your login and passwords — logins that connect to your AdSense, Amazon Associates, and the email addresses of your followers.
 You get the picture.
 A hacker can access any part of your website through a phishing scam.

 It may go like this.
 You receive an official looking email that states something like; someone logged into your Wealthy Affiliate account.
-You need to change your password.
-They send a link you click it, and it appears to be an authentic Wealthy Affiliate site.
-You change your password, and they have all of your information.
+You need to change your password, and the link is attached for you to click.
+It appears to be ana uthentic Wealthy Affiliate site.
+You change your password, and the scammer have all of your information.